SAP/abap-to-json/docs/advanced.md

 ```

 # Implicit generation of ABAP objects on deserialization
-In addition to the explicit generation of the ABAP data objects from JSON string, the deserializer supports an implicit way of generation, during DESERIALIZE(INT) call.
+In addition to the explicit generation of the ABAP data objects from the JSON string, the deserializer supports an implicit way of generation, during DESERIALIZE(INT) call.
 To trigger generation, your output data structure shall contain a field with the type REF TO DATA, and the name of the field shall match the JSON attribute (pretty name rules are considered).
 Depending on the value of the field, the behavior may differ:
 * The value is not bound (initial): deserialize will use generation rules when creating corresponding data types of the referenced value
 * The value is bound (but may be empty): the deserializer will create a new referenced value based on the referenced type.